Dupilumab Side Effects

 Frequency not reported: Eosinophilic pneumonia

-Cases of eosinophilic pneumonia were reported in adult patients who participated in the asthma trials.
+Eosinophilic pneumonia was reported in adult patients in the asthma development program.

 Frequently asked questions